 Oman offers an excellent and varied range of accommodation, from world-class hotels to wild camping.

 In the larger cities, like Muscat, there’s no shortage of selection of five-star lodging.
 Six Senses Zghy Bay resort, for example, boasts an infinity pool and holistic spa.
 Additionally, The Chedi in Muscat is an incredibly stylish, posh beachfront resort.
 Most hotels in metro areas are relatively well priced and good quality.

-Away from the five star resorts, accommodation is of a good standard with a range of boutique hotels.
+Away from the five-star areas, accommodation is of a good standard with a range of boutique hotels.
 The more adventurous can take the opportunity to sleep under the stars, either wild camping in the Empty Quarter where it’ll be all hands on deck to set up camp, or glamping in a luxury fixed camp such as Desert Nights.

-The Omani national dish is shuwa, slow cooked lamb or goat over aromatic spiced rice, and it’s a must try if you are in the country.
-Traditionally this dish was only eaten on special occasions, and was cooked in a type of oven dug in the ground, but you are now able to sample the dish in some Omani restaurants.
+The Omani national dish is shuwa, slow-cooked lamb or goat over aromatic spiced rice, and it’s a must-try if you are in the country.
+Traditionally, this dish was only eaten on special occasions and was cooked in a type of oven dug in the ground, but you are now able to sample the dish in some Omani restaurants.

 Flight times from London to Muscat are around seven and a half hours, making it relatively easy to reach Oman for a short break.
 This means the country is a great mid-haul destination for those in search of some winter sun.

 As well as the relatively short flight time meaning travelling to Oman with kids in tow is fairly stress-free, it’s also a great destination to visit over Christmas or the October and February half term holidays as this is when the weather is at its best.
 Not only that, Oman is one of the safest, most stable Middle Eastern countries, so it’s the perfect choice for families looking for something a little different.
 There is a range of family friendly activities from snorkelling to camel rides on offer.